pbek/QOwnNotes/webpage/src/nl/getting-started/command-line-snippet-manager.md

 - cmd: `echo I will be found in the current note` This command will be found in the current note regardless of note tags
 ```

-`bash` or `shell` code blocks, preceded by a heading 2 or higher as a description, can also be used for command snippets.
-Tags are also supported if they are between the heading and the code block.
+**`bash` or `shell` code blocks**, preceded by a heading 2 or higher as a description, can also be used for command snippets.
+Tags worden ook ondersteund als ze tussen de kop en het codeblok staan.

-    ## Do this with a "bash" code block
+    ## Doe dit met een "bash" codeblok

-    - this text will be ignored ignored text
+    - this text will be ignored text
     - but tags can be used: #tag1 #tag2

     ```bash